 Research has shown that gentle exercises help to control and support hypermobile joints by building up the muscle strength around the joints.

-Modified Pilates is perfect for those with hypermobility as it was designed by Physiotherapists to increase postural awareness and gently strengthen key muscle groups in progressively more functional positions.
+Modified Pilates is perfect for those with hypermobility.
+It was designed by Physiotherapists to increase postural awareness and gently strengthen key muscle groups in progressively more functional positions.
 We can use modified Pilates, following your initial assessment, to help you to address incorrect muscle balance, reduce pain and improve function.
 We believe that the key to the successful management of hypermobility-related joint problems is to help you to understand your condition.
-We seek to evaluate and address any postural habits and unhelpful muscle recruitment strategies might be contributing to your problem.
+Our aim is to evaluate and address any postural habits and unhelpful muscle recruitment strategies which might be contributing to your problem.
 We will help you to get stronger and fitter, reducing the risk of chronic pain and ongoing functional problems.
-We will also help to relay any fears that you might have regarding ongoing pain, fear of movement, or recurrent dislocation.
+Our therapists will also help to allay any fears you might have regarding ongoing pain, fear of movement, or recurrent dislocation.
 We aim to help you to achieve your goals and prevent recurrent problems.

-Ellie, our Clinical Director, has specialist knowledge of the management of hypermobility syndrome and regularly uses Pilates principles and exercises to help people manage their joint problems.
-Ellie will keep your programme motivating and enjoyable, using a range of mat-based, Pilates equipment and functional exercises to progressively increase the difficulty of your exercise programme.
+Ellie, our Clinical Director, has specialist knowledge of the management of hypermobility syndrome.
+She regularly uses Pilates principles and exercises to help people manage their joint problems.
+Ellie will keep your programme motivating and enjoyable, using a range of mat-based equipment in addition to functional exercises to progressively increase the difficulty of your exercise programme.
 Ellie’s innovative approach has helped many of our clients manage their joint problems caused by hypermobility syndrome.

 Let us help you to achieve your goals today; simply contact us to discuss your needs and we’ll be happy to arrange an appointment.